Preparing for the Industry Shift Away from LIBOR

 Frequently asked questions about the LIBOR transition

-Since ARRC has recommended SOFR as the replacement for LIBOR, we are moving forward with this assumption and making plans for the transition to SOFR.
-We will continue to monitor the situation in case anything changes between now and the scheduled implementation.
+Since ARRC has recommended SOFR as the replacement for LIBOR, we are moving forward with this assumption and offering certain products—including residential and commercial mortgages and some commercial loans—using SOFR.
+We will continue to monitor the situation in case anything changes.

 - How is SOFR different from LIBOR?